elephant ethics: A guide

 4. HOW MUCH WALKING DO THE ANIMALS GET A DAY?
 DOES THE COMPANY CLAIM THEIR ELEPHANTS "ROAM FREE" OR MAKE SIMILAR STATEMENTS?

-Wild elephants would walk around 17km per day.
+Wild elephants would cover many kilometers each day to find food.
 Each elephant should get exercised every day.
 On the other hand, elephants also have a need for downtime.
 An elephant cannot be active and work all day; they need time to themselves to decompress just like us humans.

 Be extremely wary of any camp or sanctuary that makes claims like this.
 Unless the company has been able to buy a huge chunk of National Park land and pay rangers to watch the elephants, it is impossible for elephants to literally roam free.
 Thailand’s population density is just too high - there are always villages, crops and people nearby.
 Every ethical camp will be using either enclosures or chains to restrain their elephants for at least part of the day.